Man-In-The-Middle Attacks: What Are They and How to Guard Against Them?

 What Are Man in the Middle Attacks?

-A man-in-the-middle attack occurs when online communication channels are tapped into and monitored without the victim realizing it.
-They get their name from the intermediary role that the attacker assumes, namely, between the victim's computer or device and a specific online resource they're trying to access, such as a website.
-Through these, attackers can siphon off sensitive information like usernames and passwords.
-Such attacks are made possible owing to security gaps or weaknesses in how the victim's device communicates with the Internet.
+A man-in-the-middle attack occurs when online communications are monitored without the victim's knowledge.
+The attacker positions themself between the victim's computer or device and the resource they're trying to access online, like a website.
+MITM attackers are able to acquire sensitive information like usernames and passwords thanks to security gaps or weaknesses in how their device communicates with the Internet.

 Generally, MITM attacks can be broken down into two phases: First, data is captured, and then it is decrypted.

-In order to 'catch' your data, the attacker needs to convince both parties (for example, your computer, and the server of the website that you're attempting to access) that you're directly communicating with one another.
-Of course, since the attacker is in between you, they need to make it seem that they're not.
-Decryption is needed to make the data that's captured, such as net banking credentials, actually usable.
+In order to 'catch' your data, the attacker must convince both parties (for example, your computer, and the server of the website that you're attempting to access) that you're directly communicating with one another.
+Of course, since the attacker is in the middle, they need to make it seem that they're not.
+After that, the attacker needs to decrypt the data that they've captured to make it usable.

 Types of Man in the Middle Attacks

-There are a number of weak points that cybercriminals can exploit to execute different types of MITM attacks.
-Often, spoofing will play a role.
+There are many weak points that cybercriminals can exploit for different kinds of MITM attacks.
+Often, spoofing plays a role.
 This is a kind of manipulation in which something is presented differently than what it actually is.

 Below, we've summarized the various kinds of MITM attacks:

-The Domain Name System (DNS) converts domain names into IP addresses so that browser can load the requested Internet resources (websites).
-This process goes faster if the domain name has already been translated and is stored in the browser's cache.
-MITM attackers use this cache when engaging in DNS spoofing to gain access to the DNS server and modify a website's address entry.HTTPS Spoofing
+The Domain Name System (DNS) is like the Internet's phonebook, converting domain names into IP addresses so that browsers can load requested resources (websites).
+This process goes faster if the domain name has already been translated and is stored in the browser cache.
+In DNS spoofing, MITM attackers use this cache to gain access to the DNS server and modify a website's address entry.HTTPS spoofing

-HTTPS is a communication protocol that guarantees the safety of data transfers between browsers and servers.
+HTTPS is a secure communication protocol for data transfers between browsers and servers.
 When HTTPS is spoofed, attackers use fake security certificates which are accepted by browsers.
-During these attacks, even though you and your computer think the website you're visiting is secure, it actually isn't, allowing hackers to decrypt your data.IP Spoofing
+During these attacks, even though you and your computer think the website you're visiting is safe, it actually isn't, allowing hackers to decrypt your data.IP spoofing

-With this, hackers change the IP address of a website in order to direct traffic somewhere else.
-Users think that they are on a legitimate website when in reality, hackers are following their every move.ARP Spoofing
+With this, hackers change the IP address of a website to direct traffic elsewhere.
+Users believe that they're on a legitimate website when in reality, hackers are following their every move.ARP spoofing

-Address Resolution Protocols are responsible for resolving MAC addresses on local networks.
-If spoofed, hackers can connect a user's IP address to a spoofed MAC address, allowing them to catch any data which the former sends.Rogue Access Point
+Address Resolution Protocols are responsible for discovering MAC addresses on local networks.
+If spoofed, hackers can connect a user's IP address to a spoofed MAC address, allowing them to catch any data that the former might send.Rogue access point

-Access points allow devices to connect to wireless networks.
+Access points are what devices use to connect to wireless networks.
 Rogue access points, on the other hand, are malicious, appearing legitimate, but actually monitoring all data traffic.Session hijacking

-Hijacking is usually associated with airplanes and is a federal crime in the United States.
-Session hijacking is just as dangerous, in that a MITM attacker locks real users out of a web session (such as logging in to an application) by stealing the legitimate user's session token.
-In this way, hackers can access and use your account as though they were you, siphoning off as much sensitive information as they like.
+During session hijacking, a MITM attacker locks real users out of a web session (such as logging in to an application) by stealing the legitimate user's session token.
+In this way, hackers can access and use your account as though they were you, getting away with as much sensitive information or money as they like.

-Unfortunately, the above is just a selection of the most prevalent kinds of man-in-the-middle attacks, and there are plenty of others.
+The above is just a selection of the most prevalent kinds of man-in-the-middle attacks, and unfortunately, there are plenty of others.
 For example, hackers can install malware in your web browser (referred to as a man-in-the-browser attack).
-Similarly, emails can be intercepted in order to monitor how you interact with your bank.
+Similarly, emails can be intercepted in order to monitor your banking behavior.

 As such, the sky is the limit when it comes to methods and exploits, making it almost impossible to guard against all of them.
 For that reason, the more important question is how to recognize and prevent MITM attacks.